 Apart from such internal characteristics, there are other factors that influence computational tractability, that is, in how shape grammars are designed and described.
 Normally, a shape grammar is designed to simply and succinctly describe an underlying building style, with little consideration on how it can be implemented.

-As a result, in order to translate this into programming code, shape rules have to be quantitatively specified with sufficient precision to disallow the generation of ill-dimensioned configurations.
+As a result, in order to translate this into programming code, shape rules have to be quantitatively specified with sufficient precision to disallow the generation of illdimensioned configurations.

 In practice there may be several ways to describing a particular shape rule; it is possible that one way is easier to compute, and another, computationally intractable.
 As a result, it is desirable to design an application program interface as the framework to support the design of shape grammars; then, such shape grammars are guaranteed to be computationally tractable.
 Such a framework requires an underlying data structure, and basic manipulation algorithms.
 Moreover, for ease of code translation, a meta-language built on top of the basic manipulation algorithms should be developed.
 As grammars in different classes typically have differing underlying structures, the appropriate underlying data structure for the framework is different.
 Ideally, the interpreter for a subclass of shape grammars can be supported on a single framework.
-Consequently, the framework for parametric shape grammars comprises a series of sub-frameworks, one for each subclass of shape grammars.
+Consequently, the framework for parametric shape grammars.
 Overall, as the framework is capable of ensuring tractability, we term such shape grammars as computation-friendly.